SomerEsat/ethereum-staking-guides/README.md

 Adjust the version number for the version you want from the [Prometheus download page](https://prometheus.io/download/).

+> For Raspberry Pi users - get the link for the arm version and substitute that for the link below.

 ```
 cd ~
 curl -LO https://github.com/prometheus/prometheus/releases/download/v2.18.1/prometheus-2.18.1.linux-amd64.tar.gz